 Censorship V. Decernment

-It’s not censorship, I just don’t want to publish crap.
+It’s not censorship when I just don’t want to publish crap.

 This is how far we’ve fallen as a society.
 If a webmaster of a popular website writes “’Howard The Duck’ is the worst movie ever made.
 It’s embarrassingly bad.
 It’s an insult to my intelligence and I’m ashamed for and by the people who love it” and the biggest fan of “Howard The Duck” breaks into that webmaster's house before killing his entire family; there will be people saying “That webmaster shouldn’t have said that!
 He should have known he would have incited violence.
 People should know better than posting opinions that are going to make people mad and cause violence!”